stockton-stem/stockton-flashlight/README.md

 Introduction
 ============

-This project is intended to introduce some basic concepts from electronic and mechanical design.
+This project is intended to introduce some basic concepts of electronic and mechanical design.
 There is a small amount of soldering and a small amount of assembly.
 The result of this is a working and powerful flashlight.